Why have Two Squares convert your 16mm and 8mm Film to DVD?

 Film Aliasing Problem Example

-Here is an example of a home captured video with a consumer grade camera and the “aliasing” effect.
+Here is a BAD EXAMPLE video of a captured 8mm film to dvd process which used a consumer grade camera and projector which shows the “aliasing” effect.
 You will notice that the film will get brighter and darker as the aliasing pulses.

 Our 8mm Film to DVD Transfer Process